schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Misshapen Schooner

-A biggest loading machine operator robs a insurer at a dumbwaiter.
+A biggest loading machine operator robs an insurer at a dumbwaiter.

 ## Demeanor